 magician eugene burger Interview

 If you’d like to spend a few minutes with Eugene, you can play this clip, close your eyes and bask in the maestro’s wisdom almost as if he is in the room.
 This is a revealing audio interview with Eugene about his inspirations and what he thinks is important in magic performances.
 It was recorded in France in November, 2011*.
-The audio begins with his recitation of his script for his signature performance of the ‘Gypsy Thread’.
+The audio begins with a recitation of his script for his signature performance of the ‘Gypsy Thread’.

 SECRETS OF THE MAESTRO